CMurtagh-LGTM/CMurtagh-LGTM.github.io/_posts/2025-06-02-turnip-whelps.md

-I've really been enjoying painting these turnip models, something about warm greys gells with me.
+I've really been enjoying painting these turnip models, something about warm greys jells with me.
-I get into the rythm of "one more colour" and will paint up till it is time to sleep.
+I get into the rhythm of "one more colour" and will paint up till it is time to sleep.
 I didn't remember why I had spent so